ldn-softdev/jtc/Walk-path tutorial.md

 }
 bash $
 ```
-\- an each element in the _top iterable_ will be _walked_ and then attmpted to walk the _children_ of the walked element itself,
+\- an each element in the _top iterable_ will be _walked_ and then attempted to walk the _children_ of the walked element itself,
 one by one.
 Because first three elements are not iterable, they will not be shows (they cannot be iterated over):
 ```